hshanjra/mongoose-query-builder/README.md

 # Mongoose Query Builder

-Mongoose Query Builder is a powerful and flexible library little inspired by GraphQL that simplifies complex MongoDB queries in Mongoose.
+A powerful and flexible TypeScript-first query builder for Mongoose that simplifies complex MongoDB queries.
 This package provides a clean, intuitive interface for building queries with support for search, filtering, sorting, pagination, population, field selection, and more.

 ## Features

-- **Dynamic Model Loading**: Use model names directly without importing models
+- **Dynamic Model Loading**: Use model names directly without importing models for better decoupling
+- **TypeScript Support**: Full type safety with generic types for documents and responses
-- **Search**: Full-text search with score sorting and language support
+- **Full-Text Search**: Built-in text search with score sorting and language support
-- **Filtering**: Rich filtering API with comparison and logical operators
+- **Rich Filtering**: Comprehensive filtering API with MongoDB-style operators
-- **Default Filters**: Enforce constraints on all queries (e.g., only show published items)
+- **Default Filters**: Apply global or context-specific filters (great for multi-tenant systems)
-- **Sorting**: Simple sorting by single or multiple fields
+- **Flexible Sorting**: Sort by single or multiple fields with type-safe ordering
-- **Pagination**: Built-in pagination with comprehensive metadata
+- **Smart Pagination**: Built-in pagination with detailed metadata
-- **Population**: Populate related documents with field selection
+- **Deep Population**: Populate nested relationships with field selection
-- **Field Selection**: Control which fields to include/exclude
+- **Field Selection**: Fine-grained control over returned fields
-- **Field Removal**: Remove specific fields from results
 - **Restricted Fields**: Control which fields can be populated
-- **Framework Support**: Works with Express, NestJS, and vanilla Node.js applications
+- **Framework Support**: Works with Express, NestJS, and vanilla Node.js/TypeScript applications
-- **Direct Model Support**: Pass Mongoose model instances directly for better framework integration

 ## Installation